Not surprisingly, adrenal fatigue has become an epidemic in the Western world. And especially in the last year when we've had a pandemic to cope with!

 - Low libido and infertility – Cortisol and the sex hormones are all made from the same precursor hormone, pregnenolone.
 So guess what happens when we are stressed?
 Pregnenolone gets the message to make more cortisol instead of sex hormones (as we know that our stress response takes priority over our reproductive function when we need to run away).
 Cortisol also increases another hormone, prolactin, which can stop us ovulating.
 So our sex hormones take a back seat, our testosterone and libido disappears and forget about getting pregnant.
 Sensibly the body is trying to protect us.
 It doesn’t want you bringing a baby into a dangerous world.

-- Find something you love – yoga, massage, meditation, long bath, whatever floats your boat –just do it!
+- Do something you love every day– yoga, massage, meditation, long baths, reading, dancing, cooking, gardening -whatever floats your boat – just do it !